Andy16384/demo-repo/README.md

 # Demo

-Show how to use git, cmake, and building static library project and dynamic library project
+Practice on using git, cmake to build static library project and dynamic library project